labomb/dump1090-win/README-Windows.md

  >**Note about Bias-t support for RTL-SDR.com V3 dongles:**
  If you wish to enable bias-t support, you must insure that you are building with a version of rtlsdr.lib that supports this capability.
-You can find suitable source package [here](https://github.com/rtlsdrblog/rtl_biast) and [here](https://github.com/librtlsdr/librtlsdr/tree/master/src), and binary distributions [here](https://github.com/rtlsdrblog/rtl-sdr/releases/tag/v1.1) and [here](https://github.com/librtlsdr/librtlsdr/releases/tag/v0.7.0).
+You can find suitable source packages [here](https://github.com/rtlsdrblog/rtl_biast) and [here](https://github.com/librtlsdr/librtlsdr/tree/master/src), and binary distributions [here](https://github.com/rtlsdrblog/rtl-sdr/releases/tag/v1.1) and [here](https://github.com/librtlsdr/librtlsdr/releases/tag/v0.7.0).

 # Bug reports, feedback, etc...